본문바로가기

 MODALITY

-Cyrus therapeutics is primarily focused on developing small molecule medicines to conquer ‘undruggable’ cancer targets and expanding new chemical spaces such as targeted protein degraders (TPDs) and antibody recruiting molecules (ARMs).
-We are targeting difficult-to-drug proteins in multiple oncogenic pathways associated with RAS/MAP kinases, DNA damage response, cell cycle and transcriptional regulation, with an emphasis on synthetic lethal targets.
-We are also pursuing a small molecule-driven approach toward immunotherapy.
+Cyrus therapeutics is primarily focused on developing small molecule medicines to conquer ‘undruggable’ cancer targets and expanding new chemical spaces such as targeted protein degraders (TPDs) and degrader-antibody conjugates (DACs).
+We are targeting difficult-to-drug proteins in multiple oncogenic pathways associated with RAS/MAP kinases, DNA damage response, cell cycle, and transcriptional & translational regulation, with an emphasis on synthetic lethal targets.

 1. Small molecule inhibition